Speech, Language and Hearing Sciences

 How will you stand out from the crowd?

 Active participation and/or leadership in your NMU Chapter of NSSLHA, volunteer experiences, Superior Edge, Student Leader Fellowship Program, related work experiences and involvement in other student organizations can all help ensure successful application.
-Choose schools thatrealistically you have a chance to be admitted to.
+Consult with your academic advisor to choose schools that you realistically have a chance for admission.
 Research the mean GPA of students who were admitted in recent years.
 What is the typical percentage of students who are admitted out of total applicants?
-Check Peterson’s web site to find those schools that take GPAs of 2.5 or 2.75 and above if you have a low GPA..
+Check Peterson’s web site to investigate GPA ranges required by various graduate schools.

 Your GPA Level